voedger/voedger-internals/docs/server/users/users-reset-password.md

 - code is wrong -> tries amount is limited to 3 times per hour per profile
 - passord is reset for `CDoc<sys.Login>`, not for `CDoc<sys.UserProfile>`
 - `c.sys.ResetPasswordByEmail` has no rate limits
+- if `cdoc.registry.Login` is deactivated (`sys.IsActive == false`), the registry treats the login as non-existent for all reset-password endpoints — same response as for an unknown login

 ## Functional design